 It’s truly amazing to take a minute and consider that the food you eat has a direct effect on your health, both inside and out.
 Greens are a great example of just how much the food we eat affects our health.

-By simply adding greens to your diet, you can start to notice the benefits of the right foods in your diet.
+Whether through salads or green smoothies, by simply adding greens to your diet, you will start to notice the benefits in your health.

 If weight loss is a goal of yours, you’ve probably heard of superfoods already.
 Superfoods are foods that help with weight loss in very specific ways and leafy greens are the perfect example of superfoods.
 We need more greens because they have nitrates which are known for browning fat cells.
 Brown fat cells have been associated with the metabolic process and the digestive system in the human body.
 If greens can increase brown fat cells, that can increase the metabolism and in turn, be a food that you eat that causes you to lose weight.
 How amazing is that?